 The original “Blind Garden” in Astley Park was built in 1953 for the blind service men returning from the war to use.
 The garden was re-planted in the 1990s as a commemoration to the former Mayor Keane, however it then fell into disrepair.

-The Friends first put forward a proposal to rejuvenate the area seven years ago, however progress was initially slow until late 2011 when, in consultation with the Council, it was decided to submit a grant bid to Veolia for around £30,000 with additional funding from the Council to make up the balance required.
+The Friends first put forward a proposal to rejuvenate the area in 2007, however progress was initially slow until late 2011 when, in consultation with the Council, it was decided to submit a grant bid to Veolia for around £30,000 with additional funding from the Council to make up the balance required.

 Two Friends members, Jan Sanderson and Sarah Hunter spent many hours drawing up extensive planting plans and plant lists for the designated area.

-Work started in April 2014, once again Local craftsman Jack Ashurst from Adlington Dry Stone Walling was employed to rebuild all of the stone walls, create new French oak benches and install stone plaques depicting the history of the garden.
+Work started in April 2014, and local craftsman Jack Ashurst from Adlington Dry Stone Walling was employed to rebuild all of the stone walls, create new French oak benches and install stone plaques depicting the history of the garden.

 Local sculptor Thompson Dagnall was commissioned to design bespoke oak carved benches and the Astley mole.